jupyterlab/extension-examples/README.md

 ## IPyWidgets: A Quick Look Into a New Rendermime Extension ##

-A lot of advanced functionality in jupyter lab notebooks come in the form of ipython widgets (or jupyter widgets).
-Such widgets have one representation in the kernel and one representation in the JupyterLab javascript code.
-They can for example be used to interactively examine very large datasets in the kernel without a full copy in the frontend.
-Many other widgets are available and can give an app-like feeling to a jupyter notebook.
-These widgets are therefore ideal to build an interactive JupyterLab extension.
+A lot of advanced functionality in Jupyter notebooks comes in the form of jupyter widgets (ipython widgets).
+Jupyter widgets are elements that have one representation in a kernel and another representation in the JupyterLab frontend code.
+Imagine having a large dataset in the kernel that we want to examine and modify interactively.
+In this case, the frontend part of the widget can be changed and updates synchronously the kernel data.
+Many other widget types are available and can give an app-like feeling to a Jupyter notebook.
+These widgets are therefore ideal component of a JupyterLab extension.

-As an example, we show in this extension how the ipywidget `qgrid` can be integrated into JupyterLab.
+We show in this extension how the ipywidget `qgrid` can be integrated into JupyterLab.
 As a first step, install `ipywidgets` and `grid`.
+It should work in a similar way with any other ipywidget.

-(These are the commands for a conda installation:
+(These are the commands to install the ipywidgets with anaconda:
 ```
 conda install -c conda-forge ipywidgets
 conda install -c conda-forge qgrid